wtennant/rvf_comoros/README.md

 # Supporting data and code for *'Modelling the persistence and control of Rift Valley fever virus in a spatially heterogeneous landscape'*

 This repository contains the data and code which were used to produce the manuscript *'Modelling the persistence and control of Rift Valley fever virus in a spatially heterogeneous landscape'*.

-A preprint for this manuscript will be available shortly.
+The DOI URL for this repository is https://doi.org/10.5281/zenodo.5234877

 In our manuscript, we fitted an epidemiological model to Rift Valley fever surveillance data conducted in livestock across the Comoros archipelago between 2004 and 2015.
 Using a fitted